Best Game - Luigi's Mansion: Dark Moon

 "Wait, didn't you just say your third worst game was King's Quest I *and* II?"

 Yeah, but they're practically two chapters of one game ala Ys Book 1 and 2.

 Technically the best soundtrack of the year was Smash Bros.
 Ultimate, but I disqualified it for being half songs from other games and half remixes of songs from other games.
 So I dug through the archives, picked out some games with soundtracks I could even vaguely remember, and listened to those for a bit.
-And even then, all these soundtracks work better in-game.
+Hypnospace Outlaw wins for having the most epic song about shaving ever, but for the most part these three soundtracks work better in-game.

 Funniest Game - The Hex